1994 Miami Hurricanes baseball team

 The 1994 Miami Hurricanes baseball team represented the University of Miami in the 1994 NCAA Division I baseball season.
 The Hurricanes played their home games at Mark Light Field.
 The team was coached by Jim Morris in his first season at Miami.

-The Hurricanes reached the College World Series, where they finished tied for fifth after recording a win against and a pair of losses to Arizona State.
+The Hurricanes reached the College World Series, where they finished tied for fifth after recording a win against Auburn and a pair of losses to Arizona State.